-This One Body Positive Beauty Technique Could Totally Change Your Routine
+This Body Pos Technique Could Change Your Routine

 For me, executing my beauty routine in the morning can be hit or miss.
 I'm not a morning person by nature, so in order to avoid stressful beauty-related meltdowns in front of the mirror, I usually implement one body positive beauty technique that I consider to be extraordinarily helpful: Before I get ready, I stretch.

 It might sound a bit odd, but in my experience, I find that stretching first thing in the morning helps relax my muscles after a night of sleeping in a tightly-wadded ball of blankets.
 It genuinely puts my brain, which seems to wake up and immediately switch to auto-stress mode, at ease.
 It also helps me slide into the day without feeling rushed, irritated, or uncomfortable in my post-sleep body.

 Now, this isn't to say that I'm doing a 60 minute yoga routine before I apply my mascara.
 As I mentioned, I'm not a morning person, and my ability to perform expert yoga poses has plenty of room for improvement.
 My stretching routine is basic and quick, but still manages to have positive effects on my overall attitude.
 However, I was curious as to whether people who stretch regularly and at length had any insight into my preferred body positive beauty technique, so I decided to ask a couple of the pros.